emadroshandel/NDEF_MFRC522_I2C/README.md

 }
 ```

 ...
-Write function is as f
+Write function is as follows:

 ```
 void WriteNDEF()